stadt-karlsruhe/open-data-dashboard/docs/configuration/data-types.en.md

 GeoJSON data can be visualized as Map.

+!!! note
-- The source must return valid GeoJSON data in accordance to [geojson.org](https://geojson.org/).
+    - The source must return valid GeoJSON data in accordance to the [GeoJSON specification](https://geojson.org/).
+    - The data must be of one of the following geometries: `Point`, `LineString` or `Polygon`. `FeatureCollection`'s containing mixed geometries are supported.
 !!! example

     ````json